tameika/swift-dataTypes-readme-ios-0916/README.md

 ## Learning Objectives

-* Create strings using type annotation as such:
+* Create strings using type annotation as such
-* Explain what the above code does in their own words:
+* Explain what the above code does in their own words
-* Explain the difference between type inference and type annotations.
+* Explain the difference between type inference and type annotations
 * Create a variable of type `Int`

 ## Strings